Hawaii volcano eruption has some on alert, draws onlookers

 “We're being makaukau for anything,” Rivera-Kekololio said, using the Hawaiian word for “ready.”

-Ken Hon, scientist-in-charge at the Hawaiian Volcano Observatory, said Tuesday that the lava was flowing “not super fast” at less than 1 mph.
+Ken Hon, scientist-in-charge at the Hawaiian Volcano Observatory, said Tuesday that the lava was flowing “not super fast” at less than 1 mph, though the exact speed wasn't yet clear.
 It was moving downhill about 6 miles (10 kilometers) from Saddle Road, which connects the east and west sides of the island.
 The flow was likely to slow down about 4 miles (6.4 kilometers) from the road when it hits flatter ground.

+It was not clear when or if the lava will reach the road.
+It could hit flatter ground later Tuesday or Wednesday, according to Hon.

+“We’re not even sure it will reach the highway, but that is certainly the next step in progress if it continues on these trends,” he said, adding that it's also possible a fissure could open up and drain away some of the supply feeding the flow.

+“We’re thankful the lava flow is not affecting residential areas at this time, allowing schools and businesses to remain open,” he said in a statement.
+“I’m issuing this Emergency Proclamation now to allow responders to respond quickly or limit access, if necessary, as the eruption continues.”

-Lava crossed the Mauna Loa Observatory access road Monday night and cut off power to the facility, Hon added.
-It could move toward the county seat of Hilo, but that could take a week or longer.
+Hon said lava crossed the Mauna Loa Observatory access road Monday night and cut off power to the facility.
+It could move toward the county seat of Hilo, he added, but that could take a week or longer.

 Meanwhile, scientists are trying to measure the gas emitted from the eruption.